OrdnanceSurvey/openspace-ios-sdk/README.md

 Within the ordnancesurvey-ios-sdk project we have:

-1. /TBC - contains the ordnancesurvey-ios-sdk framework and Appledoc documentation packages
+1. The ordnancesurvey-ios-sdk framework and Appledoc documentation packages
 2. [Documentation](http://ordnancesurvey.github.com/ordnancesurvey-ios-sdk/) - The documentation for the latest version of ordnancesurvey-ios-sdk in appledoc format